Parker (2013 film): Plot

-Parker is a professional thief; his mentor Hurley asks him to take charge of a job with a crew he doesn't know, consisting of Melander, Carlson, Ross, and Hardwicke.
+Parker is a professional thief who is asked by his mentor Hurley to take charge of a job with a crew he does not know, consisting of Melander, Carlson, Ross, and Hardwicke.
 They succeed in robbing the Ohio State Fair, but Hardwicke alters part of Parker's plan, resulting in an unnecessary death.

-Parker, angry about the killing, refuses to participate in a jewel robbery they offer.
+Enraged about the killing, Parker refuses to participate in a jewel robbery they offer.
 Needing his share of the Ohio loot to finance the bigger job anyway, Melander tells Hardwicke to kill Parker and they leave him on the side of the road.
-He survives and is picked up by farmers.
-After escaping from the hospital, Hurley directs him to New Orleans, where Hardwicke's brother tells him the crew are in Palm Beach, Florida.
-Hurley tries to convince Parker to take his own money and leave the issue alone to protect him and his daughter Claire (also Parker's girlfriend) from retribution brought on by Hardwicke's uncle Danzinger, a mob boss in Chicago.
+Parker survives and is picked up by farmers.
+After escaping from the hospital, Hurley directs Parker to New Orleans, where Hardwicke's brother tells him the crew are in Palm Beach, Florida.

+Hurley tries to convince Parker to take his own money and leave the issue alone to protect him and his daughter Claire (who is also Parker's girlfriend) from retribution brought by Hardwicke's uncle Danzinger, a mob boss in Chicago.
 Parker refuses.
 Danzinger's hitman tries to capture Claire, but she escapes.
-Parker goes to Palm Beach and masquerades as a rich Texas oil baron named Parmitt looking for an expensive house.
+Parker goes to Palm Beach and masquerades as a rich Texas oil baron named Daniel Parmitt looking for an expensive house.
 Real estate agent Leslie Rodgers shows him a supposedly vacant home recently purchased by someone named Rodrigo, which piques his interest.
-Leslie, a struggling divorcee, asks Parker on a date, but he declines.
+Leslie is a struggling divorcee, who asks Parker on a date, but he declines.
 When she checks his credit she finds his identity (obtained from one of Hurley's connections) is phony.

-Desperate for money and a way out of her mother's condo, she offers her help.
+Desperate for money and a way out of her mother's condo, Leslie offers her help.
 When Parker tells her the next job is a jewel heist, Leslie says there is a jewel auction nearby.
 The hitman finds Parker and attacks him in his hotel, but Parker throws him from the balcony and escapes.
-A cop comes to Leslie's condo asking about Parmitt and the altercation (since she showed him houses), and during the conversation she finds a bleeding Parker on her porch.
-She convinces the cop to leave and goes to work; she is devastated when she returns to see Claire tending to Parker's wounds.
-Despite his injuries he insists on carrying out his revenge against Melander's crew that night.
+A cop comes to Leslie's condo asking about Parmitt and the altercation (since she showed him houses).
+During the conversation, Leslie finds a bleeding Parker on her porch.
+She gets the cop to leave, promising him a list of the places she showed "Parmitt".
+Despite his injuries, Parker insists on carrying out his revenge against Melander's crew that night.